SteamServerUI/StationeersServerUI/readme.md

 - 💡 **Have an idea?** [Suggest a feature](https://github.com/JacksonTheMaster/StationeesServerUI/issues/new?labels=enhancement)
 - 🤔 **Questions?** [Check the Wiki](https://github.com/JacksonTheMaster/StationeesServerUI/wiki) or [open a topic](https://github.com/JacksonTheMaster/StationeesServerUI/issues/new?labels=question).

-## License
+## Licensing

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT [LICENSE](LICENSE), except for the Stationeers Server Command Manager (SSCM) in the `./SSCM` subfolder, which is governed by the proprietary SSCM License Agreement (see `./SSCM/LICENSE`).